-On 8 October 2013 (Court case No. 489/2013) the Supreme Court of Iceland requested that the EFTA Court give its opinion on whether provisions in a mortgage loan stating that it is inflation-linked are in compliance with provisions of Directive 93/13/EEC of 5 April 1993 on unfair terms in consumer contracts.
-The Bank is not a party to the case.
-If, however, the EFTA Court should come to the conclusion that the provisions in the mortgage loan are not in compliance with EEA Law and the Supreme Court of Iceland passes a judgement on the illegality of such provisions, it would have a materially negative impact on the Bank's loan portfolio, financial condition and results of operations.
+There are more Cases Pending before the District Court of Reykjavík on whether provisions in a mortgage loan stating that it is inflation-linked are in compliance with provisions of the Consumer Credit Directive and the Unfair Terms Directive.
+Should any District Court or the Supreme Court of Iceland pass a judgement on the illegality of such provisions, it would have a materially negative impact on the Bank's loan portfolio, financial condition and results of operations.